ocie/tracker/README.md

 ~~add in bootstrap~~

-- find and display gps coordinates
+~~find and display gps coordinates~~

+- do something sensible if gps functionality is not available

 - split out vendor js